Skip to main content

 1. Core DI Framework and Service Lifetimes

-Registration of custom services is primarily managed in the Startup.cs class within the ConfigureServices method.
-Services must be registered with an appropriate lifetime, which determines how long an object lives before the container disposes of it.
+Registration of custom services is primarily managed in Program.cs within the ConfigureServices method.
+Services must be registered with an appropriate lifetime, which determines how long an instance lives before the container disposes of it.

 Service Lifetime Best Practices

 • Transient: Created every time they are requested.
-Ideal for lightweight, stateless services.
+Ideal for lightweight, stateless services with no shared state.

 public void ConfigureServices(IServiceCollection services) { // Adding standard CMS services services.AddCms(); // Registering custom services with specific lifetimes services.AddTransient<IMyStatelessService, MyStatelessService>(); services.AddScoped<IUserContextService, UserContextService>(); services.AddSingleton<IGlobalConfigManager, GlobalConfigManager>(); }